microsoft/PartnerResources/_docs/Security/Security Copilot.md

 Security Copilot integrates insights and data from other critical security tools, such as [Microsoft Sentinel](https://www.microsoft.com/en-us/security/business/siem-and-xdr/microsoft-sentinel), [Microsoft Defender](https://www.microsoft.com/en-us/security/business/microsoft-defender), and [Microsoft Intune](https://www.microsoft.com/en-us/security/business/microsoft-Intune).

-Microsoft Security Copilot will serve as the heart of our security solutions and be the central location where our products come together.
-We envision increased opportunities for cross-product scenarios (e.g., such as viewing endpoint and identity alerts in the same experience).

 ## Features